Improved computation of fundamental domains for arithmetic Fuchsian groups: Enumeration

 In \cite{JV09}, the enumeration strategy was to solve $Q_{0,0}(g)\leq C$, and compute the normalized basis of the generated elements.
 If the area is larger than the target area, then increase $C$ and repeat.
 Since the boundary of the fundamental domain has finitely many sides and

-for $g\in\Ord_{N=1}$, for large enough $C$ we obtain the fundamental domain.
-A downside to this strategy is the number of $g\in \Ord$ with $Q_{z_1, z_2}(g)\leq C$ grows like $C^{2n}$, the proportion of elements with $g\in\Ord_{N=1}$ shrinks, and thus the computation time blows up.
-It is also inconsistent, as the value of $C$ you need to compute to can vary greatly for similar examples.
+for $g\in\Ord^1$, for large enough $C$ we obtain the fundamental domain.
+A downside to this strategy is the number of $g\in \Ord$ with $Q_{z_1, z_2}(g)\leq C$ grows like $C^{2n}$, the proportion of elements with $g\in\Ord^1$ shrinks, and thus the computation time blows up.
+The timing also has high variance, as the value of $C$ you need can vary greatly for similar examples.

-In \cite{AP10}, Page generalized the definition of $Q_{0,0}$ to $Q_{z_1, z_2}$, and used this new freedom to define a probabilistic enumeration that greatly outperforms the deterministic one in practice.
+In \cite{AP10}, Page introduced $Q_{z_1, z_2}$ (defined for Kleinian groups, which we specialized down to Fuchsian groups), and used this new freedom to define a probabilistic enumeration that greatly outperforms the deterministic one in practice.
 The outline of his enumeration is as follows: \begin{itemize} \item Pick a set of random points $Z$; \item Solve $Q_{0, z}(g)\leq C$ for $z\in Z$; \item Take the small vectors with $\nrd(g)=1$, and add them to your generating set; \item Compute the normalized basis, and if the area is not correct, repeat these steps. \end{itemize}

-This strategy requires a couple of choices that are not immediately obvious: \begin{itemize} \item What value of $C$ is optimal? \item How to we pick the random points $Z$, and how many of them are chosen in each pass? \end{itemize}
+This strategy requires a couple of choices that are not immediately obvious: \begin{itemize} \item What value of $C$ is optimal? \item How do we pick the random points $Z$, and how many of them are chosen in each pass? \end{itemize}

-Heuristics for both questions are given, but they are not necessarily optimal for the case of arithmetic Fuchsian groups.
+Heuristics for both questions are given, but it is not clear if they remain optimal for the case of arithmetic Fuchsian groups.
 Furthermore, the heuristics do not specify the constants, which are necessary for an efficient practical implementation.
 We explore these questions, with plenty of data as evidence, in the following sections.

 \begin{remark} One subtle part of this strategy is checking if $\nrd(g)=1$.
 Since we are repeating this norm computation a large number of times, we pre-compute the Cholesky form of $\nrd(g)$, i.e. write it as a sum of (four) squares (see \cite{FP85} for more details).
 This speeds the norm computations up by a factor of $\approx 10$ over the PARI command ``algnorm''. \end{remark}